 3. COLLECTIVE NOUNS - A noun that names a group of persons or things as one item.
-The singular form of a collective noun names a group of persons or things. #499 group - A group is a single unit that is made up of a number of individuals, people or things. tribe - A tribe is a single unit that is made up of a group of tribe members.
+The singular form of a collective noun names a group of persons or things.

 NOTE: Collective nouns are not defined as such in the official dictionary.
 Players should verify that the nouns are defined as naming a group as one item.